Understand and Overcome People Pleasing

 One of the deepest capacities missing beneath people pleasing is the ability to remain present when approval is no longer guaranteed.

-Healing does not come from finding a way to express yourself that guarantees everyone will understand, agree with, or accept you.
-Such guarantees do not exist.
-It comes from gradually developing the confidence that, whatever happens, you will be able to cope.
+It is not possible to find a way to express yourself that guarantees everyone will understand, agree with, or accept you.
+Healing comes from gradually developing the confidence that, whatever happens, you will be able to cope.

 Many people continue to navigate relationships as if they still possessed the limited resources, dependence, and vulnerability they had when the pattern first developed.
 Yet as adults, you often have significantly more emotional skills, autonomy, support, experience, and capacity to recover from disappointment, rejection, conflict, or loss.
 And even where those capacities are still incomplete, they can be developed.